Travel & Outdoors

 Restaurant in Highlandtown, c.
 1954, A. Aubrey Bodine.

-But slowly and surely, they make their way up the bay, heading toward its increasingly fresh and shallow tributaries, even into the flats of the Susquehanna.
+But slowly and surely, they make their way up the bay, heading toward its increasingly fresh and shallow tributaries, even into the flats of the Susquehanna River.
 They scavenge for food—small fish, oysters, clams, even other crabs—and molt their shells multiple times, reaching sexual maturity the following year.
-After an elaborate mating ritual, the males, known as jimmies, move on to other mates, while the females once again head south, only to repeat the ancient cycle that in some ways still stumps experts to this day.
+After an elaborate mating ritual, the males, known as jimmies, move on to other mates, while the females once again head south, only to repeat the ancient cycle that still stumps experts to this day.

 “I’m going to tell you what—I’d have better luck giving you the Powerball numbers than predicting what crabs are going to do,” says Blair Baltus, 62, a retired Essex crabber and president of the Baltimore County Waterman’s Association.
 “I can guarantee you three things: they swim, they bite, and they taste good.
 They magically appear every year, and they magically disappear.
 What kept me out there, you ask?
 Probably chasing them.”